antarctica/bas-style-kit-docs/site/_core/buttons.md

 * `.btn-danger`
 * `.btn-info`

-`.btn-default` isn't needed when using these classes.
+The `.btn-default` class isn't needed when using these classes.
 {: .alert .alert-info }

 {% example html %}